CholGen/Vibecheck/README.md

 # Introduction
 Genomic surveillance of cholera has identified at least three waves of global transmission from Asia to Africa during the seventh pandemic (7PET), and at least 17 independent introductions of 7PET into Africa (deemed the T1-T17 lineages).
-These lineages have been used to connect apparently disparate outbreaks, characterize regional tranmission patterns, and suggested possible transmission routes of cholera within Africa.
+These lineages have been used to connect apparently disparate outbreaks, characterize regional transmission patterns, and suggested possible transmission routes of cholera within Africa.
 As well, genomic differences between lineages might explain differences in severity and transmissibility observed between different outbreaks.
 Vibecheck enables the rapid assignment of sequences to these canonical lineages, as an alternative to a lengthy and